DrKJeff16/project.nvim/README.md

 ### `:ProjectConfig`

 The `:ProjectConfig` command will open your current config in a floating window, making it easier to access.
+To exit the window you can either press `q` in normal mode or by runnning `:ProjectConfig` again.

-To exit the window you can either press `q` in normal mode or by runnning `:ProjectConfig!`.
+You can also print the output instead by running `:ProjectConfig!`.

 > [!TIP]
 > _See [`commands.lua`](./lua/project/commands.lua) for more info_.